jacobt25/Game-Theory-Exercise/README.md

 python main.py
 ```

-## Assignment
+## Goal

-You are given the code for a mobile robot that is learning to reach a goal.
+Code for a mobile robot that is learning to reach a goal.
 The robot is a point moving in an x-y plane, and the goal is static.
 We will leave the learning algorithm fixed: our goal is to design a minimal dataset that teaches the robot the task.
-Complete the following steps:

-1. Go through the pipeline of collecting data, training, and testing.
-Make sure you understand how the code functions.
-2. Focus on `main.py`.
-Think about what sorts of data would be "best" for teaching the task.
-Discuss those strategies with your peers.
-3. Design your own dataset.
-Can you reach <1 unit of average error with 20 or less demonstrations?
-4. Try to extract general principles for the data needed to teach the robot.
-What types of states are more informative than others?